StuartLittlefair/rainbow/README.rst

 -----

 The installation will put two utility scripts in your path.
 The main script 'transitModel.py' takes no arguments by default.
+Running transitModel.py is the recommended way of using this module.
+You should be able to fit any arbitrary multi-colour dataset using this script, without delving into more advanced usage patterns.

 Operation of this script is controlled by a file named "input.dat".
-This should be self-documenting.
+This should be self-documenting!
 The example_data directory contains some data and an input.dat file to get you going.

 Upon completion, the script shows a plot of the model and the data.
 The